BlackWasp

 BitArray flags = new BitArray(16);

-The previous constructor can be extending by passing a second, Boolean value.
-In this case, the created BitArray is sized according to the integer parameter and each element in the collection is set to the value of the second parameter.
+This constructor can be extending by passing a second, Boolean value.
+In this case, the created BitArray is sized according to the integer parameter and each element in the collection is set to the Boolean value.

 BitArray flags = new BitArray(16, true);

 The remaining four constructors allow a BitArray to be created with its entire contents initialised from existing values.
-The first of these is one of the simplest, permitting an array of Boolean values to be copied into the collection.
+The first of these permits an array of Boolean values to be copied into the collection.

 bool[] bits = new bool[] { true, false, false, true };